Generalized Einstein Relations between Absorption and Emission Spectra in the Electric-Dipole Approximation: Forward and Reverse Transitions

 We now use an assumption of thermal quasi-equilibrium within the initial band and a Boltzmann distribution to connect the stimulated forward and reverse Einstein $B$-coefficient spectra in Eq. (\ref{eq14b}).
 Since we are treating a single molecule, there is no need to assume Boltzmann statistics and the results of this section apply to any molecular statistics.
 At thermodynamic equilibrium, the standard chemical potential for band $S$ is given by the usual expression

 where the single-molecule partition function for band $S$ is

-the integral is restricted to energies $E'$ and configurations $\eta '$ within band $S$, and the energies for all bands must be referenced to a common zero.
+This integral of the (molecule + environment) density of states within band $S$ is Boltzmann weighted by (molecule + environment) energies $E_{S \eta '}$; the energies for all bands must be referenced to a common zero.
 The statistical mechanical equilibrium conditional probability density in the initial band is given by

 which also holds at quasi-equilibrium.
 Substituting these equilibrium conditional probability densities into the proto-$B$-coefficients given by Eq. (\ref{eqPROTOb}) and eliminating the standard chemical potentials with Eqs. (\ref{eqdm}) and (\ref{eq20}) gives the ratio \begin{widetext}